 By shifting your conversation with yourself, this a huge beginning to how to overcome procrastination.

-This is where you want to work with yourself on the emotion level and connect with what feels right, aligns with your biggest dreams and goals.
+This is where you want to work with yourself on the emotional level and connect with what feels right, aligns with your biggest dreams and goals.
 As well as gives you fulfillment.